zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-hyper-v/5/_index.md

 $ $net_adapter = Get-NetAdapter -Name Wi-Fi
 ```

 Now run [New-VMSwitch](https://technet.microsoft.com/library/hh848455.aspx) to create the virtual switch.
-You'll use the name of the switch, `ExternalSwitch`, in the next step when you create the base virtual machine.
+You'll use the name of the switch, `ExternalSwitch`, in a later step when you create the base virtual machine.

 ```ps
 $ New-VMSwitch -Name ExternalSwitch -NetAdapterName $net_adapter.Name -AllowManagementOS $True -Notes "Provide public network access to VMs"